thientruc1691997/search_treee/ternary-search-tree/README.md

 ## 🎯 Overview

-This project implements a **Ternary Search Tree**, a tree-based data structure that combines the benefits of binary search trees and tries for efficient string operations.
-The implementation includes comprehensive testing, performance benchmarking on HPC infrastructure, and detailed analysis compared to built-in Python data structures.
+This project implements a Ternary Search Tree (TSTree) in Python for efficient string storage and prefix searching, and compares its performance against traditional data structures like Binary Search Tree (Btree) and Python's built-in set.

 ### Key Features